gogamarra/Automated-ELK-Stack/README.md

 Skills and knowledge demonstrated:
 - Using ANSIBLE provisioning software and DOCKER container environments to create an ELK stack server.
-- Deploying ELASTIC lightweight shippers on web servers to collect data and send to the ELK stack server.
+- Deploying ELASTIC lightweight shippers on web servers to collect data and send to the ELK stack.

 ## Deliverables
 The ANSIBLE files created for this repository generate and configure the highlighted orange areas in the following diagram.